thatdocslady/stgovirt.github.io/source/engine/building/ide.html.md

 and others can't stand the thought of anything which is not **VI**.

-This page is intended for those who would like to use some sort of a graphical development environment, which does not require the use of 'esc'+':' combination ;)
+This page is intended for those who would like to use some sort of a graphical development environment, which does not requier the use of 'esc'+':' combination ;)

 ### Eclipse